featherbear/featherbear.github.io/blog/__hugo/content/post/UNSW-CompClub2019Summer.md

 Server: [Tornado](https://www.tornadoweb.org/) (Python)
 CSS: [Bulma](https://bulma.io)

-Tornado vs Flask
+**Tornado vs Flask**
 I could have just set up a WSGI container for Flask and called it a day, but might as well try out Tornado.
 I haven't used either frameworks for a while, so I decided to use Tornado, since it was faster to set up as a non-blocking server.

-Bulma vs Bootstrap
+**Bulma vs Bootstrap**
 To be honest, Bootstrap is way more polished and refined than Bulma.
 I decided to use Bulma because I've been using it for another project.
 This site had components similary needed to create for that other project.
-So I uh, ~stole~ 'dutifully copied' that other code for this site.
+So I uh, <s>stole</s> 'dutifully copied' that other code for this site.

+---

 In terms of the site, it was definitely arduous and very time consuming...
 But I definitely had fun designing it.

 I grabbed a dotted world map, to which I could write some CSS so that the dot would grow red when hovered.
 But to get a whole region to light up, I had to modify the SVG map, and that meant PATH TRACING!
 Aaah!
+<video autoplay loop muted src="2018-11-26 00-43-38.mov"></video>
+Results were pretty neat!
+<video autoplay loop muted src="received_1119077157.mp4" style="height: 50vh"></video>

 Take a look!
 GitHub: [featherbear/UNSW-CompClub2019Summer-CTF](https://github.com/featherbear/UNSW-CompClub2019Summer-CTF)